jfishe/panvimwiki/CONTRIBUTING.md

    [optional footer(s)]
    ```

-   Please make sure to see the validation messages from [pre-commit] and fix
+   Please make sure to see the validation messages from [prek] and fix
    any eventual issues.
    This should automatically use [ruff] to check/fix the code style
    in a way that is compatible with the project.